 It is unfortunate that Fanny Mendelssohn is best known for being the older sister of Felix, rather than for the fact that she was an extraordinary pianist and a highly talented composer in her own right.
-We will be performing her Piano Trio in D minor at our concert in Nailsworth on the afternoon of Sunday 18th February (alongside a work by another great woman composer, Lili Boulanger).
+We performed her Piano Trio in D minor at our concert in Nailsworth on the afternoon of Sunday 18th February (alongside a work by another great woman composer, Lili Boulanger).

 Fanny Cäcilie Mendelssohn was born on 14 November 1805, the first child of a cultured Jewish family, although she and her siblings were brought up as Lutherans due to the family’s concerns about the anti-Semitism in Germany at the time.
 In 1809, the year her brother Felix was born, the family moved from Hamburg to Berlin.
 Fanny was first taught the piano by her mother, and then studied with Ludwig Berger, and in 1816, aged 11, went to Paris to study with Marie Bigot.
 Later she was taught composition by Carl Friedrich Zelter, who was an early champion of J.S.
 Bach – a strong influence on both of the Mendelssohns.
 Her first composition was a song for her father’s birthday, written when she was 14.
 The following year she enrolled at the newly opened Berlin Sing-Akademie, and over the next few years wrote a large number of songs and piano pieces.